7. Installation¶

 script was intended to quickly compile a NEMO program

-(from any directory), and without the need to know where the source code lives.
+(from any directory), and without the need to know where the source code lives,

-It is now also used to aid the installation
+it is now also used to aid the installation

 of a number of supported libraries that